mike01/pypacker/README.md

 ### General information
 This is Pypacker: The fast and simple packet creation and parsing lib for Python.
-It lets you create packets manually by defining every aspect of all header data and dissect packets by parsing captured packet bytes.
+It lets you create packets manually by defining every aspect of all header data, dissect packets by parsing raw packet bytes, sending/receiving packets on different layers and intercepting packets.

 #### What you can do with Pypacker
 Create Packets giving specific values or take the defaults: